oauthstuff/draft-oauth-par/main.md

 It also allows for clients to push the form encoded authorization request parameters to the authorization server in order to exchange them for a request URI that the client can use in a subsequent authorization request.

-For example, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following:
+For example, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following (extra line breaks and indentation for display purposes only):

 ```
   GET /authorize?response_type=code
     &client_id=s6BhdRkqt3&state=af0ifjsldkj
     &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1
   Host: as.example.com
 ```

-Such a request could instead be pushed directly to the authorization server by the client as follows:
+Such a request could instead be pushed directly to the authorization server by the client as follows (extra line breaks for display purposes only):

 ```
   POST /as/par HTTP/1.1